For promoting commercial services or products, please see the very end of the FAQ. The rest of the following information is targeted at researchers.

 Bear in mind, we get a great deal of people interested in talking about trans voice therapy, so try not to be too disappointed if we do not feel the time is right for that subject.
 In any case, trans voice therapy is of greater interest to transwomen than transmen.

 We do not generally permit researchers to simply sit in on meetings, even if you ask real nice.
 We prefer attendees to be on the transmasculine spectrum, so that the space remains a designated safe place for transmen.
+This rule also applies to non-trans friends and family members of attendees.

 If you are a researcher who happens to be on the transmasculine spectrum, by all means come, but we ask that you please do not use the meeting simply as a platform for self-promotion.